ENC-1010

 ×

 ITS-2610 LinuxLinux addresses the fundamentals of the Linux operating system.
 Topics covered in the course include system architecture and history, system installation and configuration, the command line interface and shell commands, basic system administration, system updates, file systems, access controls, network services configuration, printer configuration, system services, security models, and scripting.
 Note: The course is designed to help prepare for the CompTIA Linux+ certification exam.
-Study Methods:
+Study Methods:- Online Courses (ITS-2610-OL):

 ITS-3630